PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 See our [Partition Layout](../refs/partition_layout.md) document for information about partition layouts.
 <!-- TODO: Update link to partition_layout.md -->

-<h1 id="bsp-yocto">Overview of MBL Yocto metalayers</h1>
+<h1 id="bsp-yocto">Overview of MBL Yocto layers</h1>

-The MBL workspace contains Yocto community and MBL metalayers needed to build MBL images.
+The MBL workspace contains Yocto community and MBL layers needed to build MBL images.
 The Yocto project classifies layers into one of three types:

 - **BSP layers**, which contain the machine configuration file for a target platform, or metadata relating to target-specific board support packages (for example, `meta-raspberrypi`).
 - **Distro layers**, which contain the configuration file (`mbl.conf`) for the distribution (for example, `meta-mbl-distro`).